maanh96/8weeksqlchallenge/Case Study #3 - Foodie-Fi/README.md

 # Case Study #3 - Foodie-Fi
 <img src='https://8weeksqlchallenge.com/images/case-study-designs/3.png' width='400'>

-View full case study [here](https://8weeksqlchallenge.com/case-study-3/)
+View the full case study [here](https://8weeksqlchallenge.com/case-study-3/)

 ## Introduction
-Danny and his friends launched his new startup Foodie-Fi, a new streaming service that only had food related content, in 2020 and started selling monthly and annual subscriptions, giving their customers unlimited on-demand access to exclusive food videos from around the world.
-We will help him querying relevant data and create new tables to answer important business questions.
+Danny and his friends launched his new startup Foodie-Fi, a new streaming service that only had food-related content, in 2020 and started selling monthly and annual subscriptions, giving their customers unlimited on-demand access to exclusive food videos from around the world.
+We will help him query relevant data and create new tables to answer important business questions.

 ## Datasets
 <img src='https://8weeksqlchallenge.com/images/case-study-3-erd.png'>

-Dataset for this case study include:
+The dataset for this case study includes:

-* `plans`: Customers can sign up to an initial 7 day free trial will automatically continue with the pro monthly subscription plan unless they cancel, downgrade to basic or upgrade to an annual pro plan at any point during the trial.
+* `plans`: Customers can sign up for an initial 7-day free trial which will automatically continue with the pro monthly subscription plan unless they cancel, downgrade to basic or upgrade to an annual pro plan at any point during the trial.
 When customers cancel their Foodie-Fi service - they will have a churn plan record with a null price but their plan will continue until the end of the billing period.
 <center>

 | plan_id | plan_name     | price |